 So overall it makes sense to hit the pool if you're in pain.

-And now I've told you about the benefits let me explain exactly what water aerobics and aquatic therapy entail.
+And now I've told you about the benefits, let me explain exactly what water aerobics is all about.

-And they are all about getting a good aerobic and strengthening workout in the water.
+Water aerobics classes take place in a group setting and they are all about getting a good aerobic and strengthening workout in the water in a fun way.